 This is an introduction to the most important areas of classical physics with practical applications.
 Topics include motion, vectors, Newton's laws, circular motion, orbits, gravity, rotational motion, equilibrium, elasticity, momentum, energy, work, thermal properties of matter, fluids, oscillations, waves, sound, superposition, and standing waves.
 (Prerequisites: MA115 or equivalent with a C or higher)

 PHYS141 College Physics I Lab

 Lab experiments associated with the concepts covered in PHYS140.
-(Corequisite: If taken, it must be within one year of PHYS140) (Fee: \$35)
+If taken, it must be concurrent with PHYS140) (Fee: \$35)

 PHYS145 College Physics II